AgneySuresh/Human-Detection-System/README.md

 # Human-Detection-System
-A Multimodal Human Detection System using Detection Transformer.
+A Multimodal Human Detection System using Detection Transformer (DETR).